 Buy Lots of Candy

-Located in the same building that the Stagecoach Casino is in, they have pretty much any kind of candy you could want.
+Located in the same building that the Stagecoach Casino is in, they have pretty much any kind of candy your heart desires.
 You name it, they have it.
-Fudge, peanut brittle, chocolate covered nuts, jelly beans, lollipops, every flavor of gummy rings and other shapes and so much more.
+Fudge, peanut brittle, chocolate covered nuts, jelly beans, lollipops, every flavor of gummy rings imaginable and so much more.

 Death Valley Nut + Candy